 Trading is completely data driven, or it should be anyway.
 By creating a trading journal, you are giving yourself access to a huge amount of objective data that can be tested, tweaked and developed in order to create amazing trading strategies and risk management ideas.

-By being able to identify weak points, you’re able to remove them completely from your trading.
+By being able to identify weak points and finding mistakes in your forex trading, you’re able to remove them completely from your trading.
 For instance, I had a much higher edge working on the higher time frames, with fundamental bias, than I did on the lower time frames working just with price action.
 I didn’t realise this for years though and wasted a lot of time with a much worse edge – all because I didn’t collect the data.

 What You Need To Include In Your Trading Journal

 Whether you’re collecting data in your trading journal using a manual based system like Excel or Evernote, or a more automated system like ForexBook, the data you’re going to include should be exactly the same.
 Let’s look at what you need to include and why…

 This is very important as you can use this data point to determine whether or not you have an edge at certain times on certain pairs.
 For instance, are your JPY trades profitable out of session?
 You’ll never know until you journal!

 If you’re trading a USD pair, it could be really important to know what recent news has occurred that maybe relevant to the USD.
 You may find that you only actually win trades when you’re going with a fundamental bias too, not just technical.